Dimercel/listopia/README.md

 #### and `(list)`

-and returns the conjunction of values in list.
+`and` returns the conjunction of values in LIST.

 ```common-lisp